On zeros of polynomials in best $L^p$-approximation and inserting mass points: Introduction and main results

-For reasons of economy of exposition, we intentionally avoided the case $1<p<2$.
-Even though the reader has to proceed with caution in this case, under natural additional assumptions, Theorem \ref{main} below remains true, {\em mutantis mutandis}.
-When \eqref{measure} has the form $\omega(x,t)\mathrm{d}x$ and $p=2$, Question (Q) was studied as early as $1886$ by A. Markov \cite[p. $178$]{M86}, in a work with many lights and some shadows (see, for instance, \cite[Section $1$]{C17} for some historical remarks).
+For reasons of economy of exposition, we intentionally avoided the case $1<p<2$ or the one in which we have infinitely many mass points.
+Even though the reader has to proceed with caution in these cases, under natural additional assumptions, Theorem \ref{main} below remains true, {\em mutatis mutandis}.
+In \cite{CCR2} the reader can find a detailed study of the case $p=2$ when we have infinitely many mass points, using the ideas originally presented in this work.
+We recall that this solves an open problem posed by Ismail at the end of the $1980$'s within the framework of orthogonal polynomials (cf. \cite[Problem $1$]{I89} and \cite[Problem $24.9.1$]{I05}).
+When \eqref{measure} has the form $\omega(x,t)\mathrm{d}x$ and $p=2$, Question (Q) was studied as early as $1886$ by A. A. Markov \cite[p. $178$]{M86}, in a work with many lights and some shadows (see, for instance, \cite[Section $1$]{C17} for some historical remarks).
 When \eqref{measure} has the form $\omega(x,t)\mathrm{d}\nu(x)$ and $p=2$, Question (Q) was posed as an exercise in Freud's book \cite[Problem $16$, p. $133$]{G71} (a proof of such result can be found in the more recent book by Ismail \cite[Theorem $7.1.1$]{I05}).
 When \eqref{measure} has the form $\omega(x,t)\mathrm{d}x$, $A:=[-1,1]$, and $1\leq p \leq \infty$, Question (Q) was studied by Kro\'o and Peherstorfer \cite{KP87}.
 When \eqref{measure} has the form $\omega(x)\mathrm{d}x+\jmath \delta_{y(t)}$ and $p=2$, Question (Q) was considered in \cite[Theorem $2.2$]{CR15} through a combination of elementary facts.
-We recall that this partially solves an open problem posed by Ismail at the end of the $1980$'s within the framework of orthogonal polynomials (cf. \cite[Problem $1$]{I89} and \cite[Problem $24.9.1$]{I05}).
-It is, therefore, natural that this last result be broadened to $L^p$ spaces--- as it was done in \cite{KP87} with the standard version of A. Markov's theorem.
-Not surprisingly, this can be easily achieved by using A. Markov's original ideas \footnote{In his classical book \cite[Footnote $31$, p. $116$]{S75}, Szeg\H{o} refers his proof of A. Markov's theorem in the following terms: {\em ``This proof does not differ essentially from the original one by A. Markov, although the present arrangement is somewhat clearer."}.
-Probably this assertion has avoided the attention of some mathematicians to A. Markov's work.
-While it is true that in the framework of orthogonal polynomials Szeg\H{o}'s argument becomes especially elegant, A. Markov's approach works in a more general framework.
+It is, therefore, natural that this last result be broadened to $L^p$ spaces.
+Not surprisingly, this can be easily achieved by using Markov's original ideas \footnote{In his classical book \cite[Footnote $31$, p. $116$]{S75}, Szeg\H{o} refers his proof of Markov's theorem in the following terms: {\em ``This proof does not differ essentially from the original one by Markov, although the present arrangement is somewhat clearer."}.
+Probably this assertion has avoided the attention of some mathematicians to Markov's work.
+While it is true that in the framework of orthogonal polynomials Szeg\H{o}'s argument becomes especially elegant, Markov's approach works in a more general framework.
 Szeg\H{o}'s approach is based on Gauss mechanical quadrature, which was an approach that Stieltjes suggested to handle the problem, see \cite[Section $5$, p. $391$]{S87}.}.
 Our main result reads as follows: \begin{theorem} Assume the notation and conditions of Question (Q).
 Assume further the existence and continuity for each $x \in A$ and $t \in U$ of $(\partial \omega/\partial t) (x,t)$.
 Denote by $x_0(t), \dots, x_n(t)$ the zeros of $P_{n+1,p}(x,t)$.
 Fix $k \in \{0,\dots, n\}$ and set